berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _Mr.
 Guthrie:_

 > Xiloj: “_17 May 1971.
 Caltech.
 Arrived at the talk early.
 Gustavo agreed to accompany me, which I was pleased with.
 El Sindicato said it was for security, but I’m beginning to enjoy his company.
-We kept to the back of the room_—_the audience was large, and everyone was talking, animated, excited.
+We kept to the back of the roomthe audience was large, and everyone was talking, animated, excited.
 Most looked like older professors, but there were plenty of students, and interestingly many young women.
 I felt conspicuous, so we stayed in the back._

 > _“F[eynman] started talking about the scribes who wrote the Venus Table.
 ‘They didn’t understand the why’ —he says.
 It was a bit disappointing that such a powerful intellect had nothing new to say about the Dresden Codex.
 He talked about the tracking of Venus’s visibility, but Förstemann published that in the nineteenth century.
 He referred to corrections for long-term observations, but that was Teeple’s work in the 1930s.
 Gustavo says he’s just using our ancestors as a prop, so he elbowed me to get up and leave.
 But this was my chance to hear F lecture on modern physics, so I pulled Gustavo back down into his seat.”_